Revolutionary War

 Saratoga National Historical Park

-Immerse yourself in where two Revolutionary War battles were fought.
+Immerse yourself in the Saratoga National Historical Park where two Revolutionary War battles were fought.
 The year-round battlefield visitor center includes educational films, a light map, exhibits and gift shop.
 You can also travel the 10-mile historic road around the battlefield by car, tour bus or bike or you can walk or hike at your leisure.